Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-For certain simple domain, it is possible to solve Eq. (\ref{eq15}) analytically.
-However, numerical techniques such as \textit{Finite Difference Method} (FDM)\cite{MIKHAILOV1994375, godunov1959finite, liszka1980finite}, \textit{Finite Element Method} (FEM)\cite{Mikhailov1994, rao2010finite, nikishkov2004introduction, reddy1993introduction}, \textit{Boundary Element Method} (BEM)\cite{steiner, cheng2005heritage, beer2008boundary, liu2011recent}, etc. are commonly employed for more complex domains.
-In this work, we have employed FEM\footnote{FEM, well-suited for irregular domains, subdivides the area into finer elements and approximates the solution with piecewise polynomials, offering higher accuracy.} to compute over $ 4 \times 10^{4} $ eigenvalues for both the models under consideration.
-Concerning the numerical implementation this is the most time consuming step\footnote{The Helmholtz equation (Eq.~\ref{eq15}) was solved using the finite element method (FEM) in \texttt{Mathematica $14.0$}.
-The domain $\varOmega$ was discretized using a triangular mesh with maximum cell size controlled by the parameter \texttt{MaxCellMeasure}.}.
-The numerical results for the eigenvalues and eigenfunctions are presented in Fig. (\ref{fig8}).
-Fig. (\ref{fig8a}) displays the outcomes for the Bean-shaped billiards, while Fig. (\ref{fig8b}) illustrates the results for the Peanut-shaped billiards.

-In Fig.(\ref{fig8a} \& \ref{fig8b}), the vertical lines (yellow and green lines) indicate energy eigenvalues $\mathcal{E}_{\mathcal{N}}$ corresponding to their quantum numbers $\mathcal{N}$, with $\mathcal{N}$ ranging from $1$ to $500$.
+For certain simple domain, it is possible to solve {\cref{eq15}} analytically.
+However, numerical techniques such as \textit{Finite Difference Method} (FDM)\cite{MIKHAILOV1994375}, \textit{Finite Element Method} (FEM)\cite{Mikhailov1994}, \textit{Boundary Element Method} (BEM)\cite{beer2008boundary}, etc. are commonly employed for more complex domains.
+In this work, we have employed FEM in \texttt{Mathematica $14.0$} to compute around $ 4 \times 10^{4} $ eigenvalues for all the models under consideration. {\cref{fig8a}} displays the numerical outcomes for the Bean-shaped billiards, while {\cref{fig8b}} illustrates the results for the peanut-shaped billiards.
+The vertical lines (yellow and green lines) indicate energy eigenvalues $\mathcal{E}_{\mathcal{N}}$ corresponding to their quantum numbers $\mathcal{N}$, with $\mathcal{N}$ ranging from $1$ to $500$.
 The spacing between the eigenvalues appears small, but non-uniform.
-This irregularity in spacing provide insights into the nature of the system's behaviour, which will be further explored in the following sections.

-Fig.(\ref{fig8a} \& \ref{fig8b}) also shows the eigenstates corresponding to different $ \mathcal{N} $.
+This irregularity in spacing provide insights into the nature of the system's behaviour, which will be further explored in the following sections. \cref{fig8a,fig8b} also shows the a few selected eigenstates corresponding to different $ \mathcal{N} $.
 The colour gradient likely represents the amplitude of the eigenfunction (red for high amplitude, blue for low amplitude), with the wavefunction oscillating between positive and negative values.
 The shapes of these eigenstates directly relate to the potential governing the system, with each eigenstate reflecting the spatial distribution of the probability density for a particle.